Leucovorin for autism? Many scientists — and parents — are skeptical

 Cerebral folate deficiency (CFD) is a rare condition in which a person's brain isn't getting enough vitamin B9.
 CFD typically appears before age 2, causing a range of symptoms including intellectual disability, lack of muscle control, and seizures.
 Some of the symptoms overlap those of autism spectrum disorder.

-One scientific review of a very limited range of studies found that 38% of people with autism had CFD.
+One scientific review of a very limited range of studies found that 38% of people with autism had antibodies that can lead to CFD.
 The same review found that treatment with leucovorin "significantly improved communication" in some autistic individuals.

 Reviews like this one, which combine data from multiple studies, are prone to bias and are only as good as the underlying research they include.